"Holding Court" John A. Macdonald Statue

 FRATERNITY AND GOVERNMENT

-by Brenda Everall, about 4 years ago
+by Brenda Everall, over 5 years ago

 I‘ll add my opinion here, though I am loathe to engage with my former community due to a severe oppression campaign that I experienced from members of that community, which subsequently alienated me away from that area in poor health and extreme poverty.